EconometricInstitute/feb22012-programming-website/data/week3/4-overriding-methods.md

 <Solution>

-They can only directly call methods of a superclass that are `public` or `private`.
+They can only directly call methods of a superclass that are `public` or `protected`.

 </Solution>